elysia090/VEEN/README.md

 including the core protocol primitives, the disposable hub runtime, and the CLI used to drive end-to-end workflows.

+### Purpose and guaranteed properties

+Use VEEN when you need an exchange surface that is cryptographically auditable end-to-end, not merely log-based or broker-trusted.
+The stack is designed for tenanted overlays where regulators or counterparties must reproduce state independently.
+The implementation guarantees:

+- **Deterministic reconstruction** – every overlay operation, schema change, and capability grant is encoded with deterministic identifiers so state can be replayed from receipts and checkpoints without access to the original hubs.
+- **Cryptographic delivery proof** – messages are signed, folded into Merkle Mountain Ranges, and acknowledged with verifiable receipts, allowing third parties to assert that specific content was delivered (or detect its absence) without trusting operators.
+- **Scoped blast radius** – disposable hubs, per-tenant namespaces, and capability-bound authorisation keep failures or key compromises isolated to the affected overlay, while keeping audit evidence portable.
+- **Reproducible deployment** – pinned toolchains, container images, and Kubernetes manifests ensure operators can attest to the exact bits running in production when presenting compliance evidence.

 ### Key capabilities

 - Cryptographic accountability for message delivery via receipts, checkpoints,